 - 1 egg room temperature

-- In a large mixing bowl whisk together the oat flour, baking powder, ginger, salt and orange zest.
+In a large mixing bowl whisk together the oat flour, baking powder, ginger and orange zest.
 Set aside.

 - In a medium sized mixing bowl use an electric mixer to beat together the sugar and coconut oil.
 Scrape down the sides as need.
 Add the vanilla extract and egg until creamy and full combined.

-- Add the egg mixture the oat flour mixture and mix together until combined and a dough forms.
-Stir in the dried cranberries.
+Add the egg mixture the oat flour mixture and mix together until combined and a dough forms.
 Once fully mixed cover the dough with plastic wrap and refrigerate for at least 20 minutes so that the dough becomes less sticky and easier to handle.

 - Preheat the oven to 325°F/160°C while the dough is chilling.